rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 ## Populating Our Test Suite

-pytest's system for "test discovery" is quite simple: pytest need only be pointed to a directory with .py files in it, and it will find all of the functions in these files _whose names start with the word "test"_ and will run all such functions.
+pytest's system for "test discovery" is quite simple: pytest need only be pointed to a directory with .py files in it, and it will find all of the functions in these files _whose names start with the word "test"_ and it will run all such functions.

 Thus, let's populate the file _test_basic_functions.py_ with the functions `test_count_vowels_basic` and `test_merge_max_mappings`, which we wrote in the previous section of this module.
 As described before, `count_vowels` and `merge_max_mappings` must both be imported from our `plymi_mod6` package, so that our in the same namespace as our tests.